Directive Principles of State Policy UPSC

 (b) Directive Principles of State Policy

-(d) Conduct of business of the Government of India
+(d) Government of India business conduct rules

 Option b – Directive Principles of State Policy